serokell/ariadne/docs/usage-tui.md

 - `sleep`: delay execution for a given number of microseconds
 - `not`, `true` and `false`: boolean negation and two boolean literals

-Aside from that you can enter multiple commands in one input.
+Aside from that, you can enter multiple commands in one input.
 To do so, separate the commands with `;`.
 REPL widget input line also allows you to break lines for visual stylization of commands.
 If you enter a backslash (`\ `) and press the Enter key, a new input line will appear.

 All `Knit` commands are executed asynchronously, giving you back the control of REPL right after you press Enter.
 Ariadne has a task manager for these background commands.
-When you run some long-running task, its id (a number in angle brackets like `<1>`) and a string `"Waiting for result"` will appear.
-To cancel a command, use `kill` command like so:
+When you run a long-running task, its id (a number in angle brackets like `<1>`) and a string `"Waiting for result"` will appear.
+To cancel a command, use the `kill` command:

     kill <1>

-You can also make some commands depend on others by using `wait` command with a specific task id.
+You can also make some commands depend on others by using the `wait` command with a specific task id.

 ### User interface and Knit integration